awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-sdk.md

                      .withGroundTruthManifest(testingGroundTruthManifest)});
                 */
        ```
-     +  replace `testingBucket` with the name of the Amazon S3 bucket that contains the testing manifest file and images\.
+     + Replace `testingBucket` with the name of the Amazon S3 bucket that contains the testing manifest file and images\.
-     + `testingManifest` with the name and path to the testing manifest file\.
+     + Replace `testingManifest` with the name and path to the testing manifest file\.

    ```
    //Copyright 2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.